WHAT IS SPINAL FUSION?

-During a spinal fusion, the physician will typically begin by making an incision at a location that best gives him access to the affected vertebrae.
+During a spinal fusion, the physician will typically begin by making an incision at a location that best gives him the easiest, safest access to the affected vertebrae.
 Typically this is done in one of three locations:

 Atlantic Brain and Spine incorporates the latest in minimally invasive technology and techniques designed to minimize surgical impact and maximize recovery speed of a spinal fusion.
 These minimally invasive techniques reduce the size of the incision which, in turn, allows for a faster, less painful recovery process because it avoids surgical impact on the major muscles surrounding the incision site.

 Next, the surgeon will prepare the bone graft.
 Bone grafting is, essentially, the transplanting of bone tissue to another area of the body in order to increase structural stability and foster bone growth around an implanted device.
 Oftentimes, the bone tissue used in a graft comes from a bone bank or your own body, likely from the pelvic bone.

 At this point, the fusion will begin.
 In order to complete the operation, the surgeon will carefully place the bone graft material between the affected vertebrae of the spine.
 Then, an interbody device, rods or screws will be added to the surrounding vertebrae in order to reduce movement and allow the bone graft to properly heal.